The-Akhilesh-Thapliyal/Face-Mask-Detection/README.md

 - **Face Mask Detection VGG16.ipynb:** Contains source code for various functionalities of the project:

 - **README.md:** Project documentation providing an overview, instructions, and other relevant information.## Prerequisites

-Before you begin with the Face Mask Detection project, ensure that you have the following prerequisites installed and set up:

-1. **Python:** The project is developed using Python programming language.
-Make sure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).

-2. **Dependencies:** Install the required Python packages
-# Face Mask Detection Project Setup

 ## Prerequisites